2006 Iowa Hawkeyes football team: At Syracuse

+Iowa escaped with the double overtime win after a long goal line stand.

 Iowa State

 In the final in-state match-up of two former Hayden Fry assistant coaches Kirk Ferentz prevailed over Dan McCarney to bring the Cy-Hawk trophy back to Iowa City.
 A crucial play of the game came in the fourth quarter with Iowa State electing to go for it on fourth down, coming up inches short.

-at Illinois
+At Illinois

 Ohio State

 ESPN's College GameDay was in Iowa City for this matchup between the #1 Buckeyes (4-0) and #13 Hawkeyes (4-0).
 After an Albert Young touchdown early in the 2nd quarter brought the Hawkeyes to within 14-10, Ohio State pulled away for the 21-point win.

 Purdue

 The Iowa Hawkeyes welcomed Purdue to Kinnick Stadium one week after losing their much anticipated game against top-ranked Ohio State.
 Iowa jumped on Purdue early and often, opening up a 14-0 first quarter lead with a touchdown run by Damian Sims and a pass from quarterback Drew Tate to fullback Tom Busch.
 Kyle Schlicher added two field goals in the second quarter and the Hawkeyes lead 20-3 at halftime.
 Purdue's only first half scoring came on a 44-yard field goal by freshman Chris Summers.
 Sims scored again on Iowa's first possession of the second half before Greg Orton caught an 18-yard touchdown pass from Curtis Painter.
 Tate then hit tight end Scott Chandler for a touchdown and Purdue then responded with a Jaycen Taylor touchdown run.
 The Boilermakers could get no closer as they were shut out in the fourth quarter.
 Shonn Greene scored on a short run and Adam Shada returned an interception of a Curtis Painter pass 98 yards for a touchdown.